RobinBoers/geheimesite.nl/src/iconic.md

 Therefore, we must conclude that we have created a complete, usable language.
 As noted in the previous chapter, Appendix 2 contains translations of excerpts from multiple (short) stories.

 Overall, the process of making this language was surprisingly easy.
-We did lots of work upfront during the theoretical research, which made executing the language quite straightforward.
+We did lots of work upfront during the theoretical research, which made the development phase quite straightforward.
 Furthermore, deciding on the fundamental structure of the language was pretty simple as well, as we could make these decisions together easily.
 The most challenging part was creating the vocabulary, because of the sheer volume of necessary words (big!)
 Maintaining morphological consistency was a challenge too, as was deciding on certain syntactic structures; we insufficiently researched these topics beforehand.

 We still personally struggle with the pronunciation of our own language.
 For that reason, we've also built a tool that can perfectly pronounce our language, which is possible because the phonology is entirely phonetic.
 The tool is <a href="//dupunkto.org/tools/pronounce">available on our website</a>.